 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Luo, Xiaofan, "Thermally responsive polymer systems for self-healing, reversible adhesion and shape memory applications" (2010).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 56.
+56.